Sigma

 How do I install Sigma?

-the library.
+command installs the library.
 There are

 no compiled extensions to build, which